Cardiff is a cosmopolitan city with great shopping, acres of parkland and a stunning waterfront.

 Browse without a browser

 Let’s get back to real face time and enjoy browsing without a browser.
 Our trains can take you to some of the UK’s best shopping destinations, so you can enjoy some retail therapy without any technical glitches.

 Just a five-minute walk away from Cardiff Central you’ll find St David’s Centre, which is home to high street favourites, as well as independent stores.
 The real highlight of Cardiff’s retail scene are the Victorian and Edwardian arcades and the thriving indoor market, full of independent boutiques and cafes, and worth a visit as architectural gems.

 - Cardiff Castle and grounds in the heart of the city, a 19th century gothic fantasy with foundations dating back to 50AD.

-- Principality Stadium, watch top sporting and music events, or follow in the footsteps of legendary footballers and rugby players on a tour from dressing room to pitch.
+- Principality Stadium, watch top sporting and music events, or follow in the footsteps of legendary Welsh rugby players on a tour from dressing room to pitch.

 - Wales Millennium Centre, national home for the performing arts - staging West End musicals, opera, ballet, circus and contemporary dance plus a huge programme of free performances.

 - The Taff Trail, a cycling and walking route that runs for 55 miles between Cardiff and Brecon.
 You can explore old rail routes, tow paths and tramways on foot or by bike.